FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_4_Inputs_6_4_Inputs.md

 ![](include/SpatRevolution_UserGuide_-080.jpg)

 The top row of the signal graph represents the input sources that will provide the source content for the current project.
-You add an input module using the (+) icon, and you can remove ones you don't need with the 'Remove Selected' action.
-The input streams can be of many different formats, the choice of assignable formats will depend on the number of channels each input module represents.
+You add an input module using the <code>+</code> icon, and you can remove ones you don't need with the 'Remove Selected' action.
+The input streams can be of many formats, the choice of assignable formats will depend on the number of channels each input module represents.

 > One Input module can represent any number of audio channels

-The second important distinction between inputs, is whether or not it is a **hardware** input receiving an audio stream from a hardware device or a virtual **send** receiving its audio stream from another program currently running on the same machine as SPAT.
+The second important distinction between inputs, is whether or not it is a **hardware** input receiving an audio stream from an hardware device or a virtual **send** receiving its audio stream from another program currently running on the same machine as SPAT.
 The latter is done via a Spat Revolution _SEND_ plug-in - but before we go into Spat's powerful software signal routing integration, let's focus on the different input formats as these will remain consistent whether the input stream is coming from hardware or from a _SEND_ plug-in.

 ## Input naming